-- Animal Shelters
+- Municipal Animal Shelters

 Meanwhile, rescue groups are non-profit organizations fully committed to caring for abandoned and abused animals.
 Euthanasia is never an option for them; that is why they usually require monetary donations from benefactors.

 Some rescue groups operate an animal shelter while others have a network of foster families for their dogs.
 Rescue groups may focus on local dogs, dogs from far away or even specific breeds.

 Pet adoption cost from a rescue group might be more expensive than adopting from a shelter, but its extensive screening process allows you to find the perfect match of a pet for you.
 Plus, rescue groups tend to have the pets fully checked by the vets before offering them to the public – from vaccinations, heartworm treatments, blood works, to as serious as surgical removal of tumors; they got it all covered.